thenfour/digifujam/readme.md

 Some notes:

+- There are multiple rooms; move between them by clicking on the doors (marked as a big blue outlined rectangle).
+  - Rooms have their own instrument closets, own preset banks.
+- Synth instruments of the same kind share a preset bank.
+So if you save a preset in FM4a, it will also be available in FM4b.
 - Nothing is stored on the server, period.
 Only 1 hour of chat log history is ever preserved; after that it vanishes into the void.
-- Setting reverb to 0 disconnects it entirely, saving a bit of CPU
-- Muting the audio also disconnects everything (TRUE BYPASS RITE?), again saving CPU
+- Muting the audio disconnects everything (TRUE BYPASS), saving CPU if you're just idling
+- Limitation of the sampled instruments:
-- Pitch bend does not work on sampled instruments.
+  - Pitch bend not supported for sampled instruments
   - Sampled instruments also do not support loop points so they don't sustain very long.
 - For synth instruments, click on a parameter value to be able to type it in.
 Hit "enter" to make sure it updates.
-- ADSR parameters don't automate well; they don't take effect until the next note on.
+- ADSR parameters don't automate well; they don't take effect until the next note on, and have quirks largely due to the odd nature of Web Audio modulation.
-- Sustain pedal supported.
-- Synth patches can be exported & imported via the clipboard.
 - If you are idle on your instrument for a while, it becomes available for others to take.
 Longer and it gets automatically released.

 ## FAQ